Hypotrix hueco

 Hypotrix hueco is a moth of the family Noctuidae first described by William Barnes in 1904.
 It is known only from south-eastern Arizona in the United States.

+Adults are on wing from mid-June to mid-August.

+Taxon

+Hypotrix hueco was originally described using the name Mamestra hueco.
+In 2010, based on novel morphological and phylogenetic analysis, Mamestra hueco was transferred to genus Hypotrix.

+Description

 The length of the forewings is 14–16 mm.
-Adults are on wing from mid-June to mid-August.
+The medial area is pale with whitish shading; basal and subterminal areas are darker.
+The subterminal area is very narrow; about as wide as the terminal area.